Top 6 places... for penguin spotting

 With their bushy yellow eyebrows and bright orange beaks, rockhopper penguins are the most entertaining to watch.
 Their habit for hopping around, rather than waddling or sliding, gives them their name, and they can be found on rocky outcrops in the Falkland Islands, Argentina and Chile.

 The second largest of all penguin species at 70-100 cm, the king penguins are extraordinary parents.
 With a long incubation period of the egg, the parents – which remain faithful to each other for life – share duties to guard and shelter their eggs.
 Their breeding grounds are in the north of Antarctica and South Georgia but can be seen on the Falkland Islands and Tierra del Fuego (which spreads across Chile and Argentina).

 On the equator in the Galapagos, you can find the most northern of all wild penguins.
-Surviving so far north in warm temperatures, they rely on the cool Humboldt Current that comes from Antarctica, and live primarily on Fernandina and Isabela Islands.
-Many of the Galapagos boats offer the chance to go snorkelling – either from the beach, or straight from the boat – so if you’re lucky, you may find yourself swimming alongside one of these endangered penguins.
+Surviving so far north in warm temperatures, they rely on the cool Humboldt Current that comes from Antarctica, and live primarily on the islands of Fernandina and Isabela.
+Many of the Galapagos boats offer the chance to go snorkelling – either from the beach or straight from the boat – so if you're lucky, you may find yourself swimming alongside one of these endangered penguins.

 Found from southern Namibia to Port Elizabeth in South Africa, these penguins used to be known as a jackass penguin because of their donkey-like bray.
 The most popular place to see them is at Boulders Beach near Simon’s Town, an hour’s drive from Cape Town.
 The huge granite boulders protect the beach from wind and large waves so not only is it an ideal spot for families to swim, its perfect penguin territory.
 Although you won’t see the biggest numbers directly on Boulders Beach, Foxy Beach is close by and the boardwalks will take you through dunes and dense vegetation to get up close to the colony.